S-C-Johnston/NCMC-IT_101/assignment_04/johnstons-a4.md

 - ISP demarc connected to the router
 - router in MDF
-  + at most 4 servers in MDF, connected to the breakout switch
+  + at most 4 servers in MDF, connected to the backbone switch
-  + 12 port breakout switch at MDF
+  + 12 port backbone switch at MDF
     * 24 port switch in IDF for Administration
     * 32 port switch in IDF for Engineering
     * 8 port switch in IDF for Production